openshift/installer/docs/user/openstack/install_upi.md

 open(path, "w").write(yaml.dump(data, default_flow_style=False))'
 ```

-**NOTE**: All the scripts in this guide work with Python 3 as well as Python 2.
+**NOTE:** All the scripts in this guide work with Python 3 as well as Python 2.

 ### Empty Compute Pools